uwmadisoncals/cals-main-plugins/google-analytics-dashboard-for-wp/readme.txt

 = How can I suggest a new feature, contribute or report a bug? =

-You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/deconf/Google-Analytics-Dashboard-for-WP).
+You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/awesomemotive/Google-Analytics-Dashboard-for-WP).

 = Documentation, Tutorials and FAQ =

-For documentation, tutorials, FAQ and videos check out: [Google Analytics Dashboard for WP documentation](https://deconf.com/google-analytics-dashboard-wordpress/).
+For documentation, tutorials, FAQ and videos check out: [Google Analytics Dashboard for WP by ExactMetrics documentation](https://exactmetrics.com/).

 == Screenshots ==